avniproject/avni-website/src/pages/index.md

 image: /img/avni-jumbo-1.png
 features:
   blurbs:
-    - title: 'Model complete program into a working field app'
+    - title: Model complete program into a working field app
-      image: /img/transform.png
+      image: ''
       text: >-
         Define dynamic forms, context specific counselling advice, decision support rules and visit protocols.
     - title: Flexible data model
-      image: /img/decision.png
+      image: ''
       text: >-
         Define multiple types of individuals (living/non-living), their registration in programs and multiple form types for each program.
 Link individuals.
     - title: ' Fully featured forms'
       image: /img/mobile-form.png
       text: >-
         All common data types, skip logic, geolocation, multi-media, calculated fields and validation support.
     - title: Work schedule management
       image: /img/analytics.png
       text: >-
         Protocol based and manual visit management, with on device dashboard to manage work.
-    - title: Carry your complete data on mobile, use even without Internet
+    - title: 'Carry your complete data on mobile, use even without Internet'
       image: /img/cloud-off.png
       text: >
         Each field staff has their full required data available to them with complete functionality.
     - title: ' Centralised database with reporting and analytics platform'
-      image: /img/crowd-of-users.png
+      image: ''
       text: >-
         Each field staff saves data centrally to be used for analysis and monitoring by program management team.
 Use visualisations, excel downloads and filters.
 ---